savon40/salesforce-migration-assistant/README.md

 # Salesforce Migration Assistant
 This Jenkins plugin automatically deploys metadata changes to a Salesforce organization based on differences between two commits in Git.

+Edit salesforceMetadata.xml for metadata types and version (add aura)

 See the [wiki](https://github.com/jenkinsci/salesforce-migration-assistant-plugin/wiki) for more information.

 ### Licensing